By Malik Chohra

-The best React Native templates for 2025 combine production-ready authentication, clean UI components, seamless navigation, and modern AI integrations.
-AI Mobile Launcher leads the pack with plug-and-play AI modules (chat, vision, RAG, agents), while alternatives like Infinite Red's Ignite and NativeBase offer strong foundations for traditional apps without AI-first features.
+The best React Native templates for 2026 combine production-ready authentication, a coherent design system, seamless navigation, and an architecture that AI coding tools can actually extend.
+AI Mobile Launcher leads for AI-native apps because it ships cloud LLM routing (Gemini and OpenAI) plus an on-device model via llama.rn, while alternatives like Infinite Red's Ignite and NativeBase offer strong foundations for traditional apps without AI features.

 Why use a React Native template instead of building from scratch?